uc-cdis/gen3-user-doc/docs/user-guide/data-analysis.md

 <h2> Data Analysis in the Gen3 Commons </h2>

+How data is accessed in a Gen3 Data Commons must be agreed upon by the sponsor(s), data contributor(s), and the operator(s).
+Some data commons have rules that data cannot be downloaded outside of a Virtual Private Cloud.
+In these cases, data analysts may need to access and configure a virtual machine (VM) in the VPC where all analyses will be done.
+Other data commons may be able to grant users permissions to download data files directly to their local computers.

 * * *
-# Running a Jupyter Server in the Commons Workspace
+## JupyterHub: Using Windmill's Workspace
 * * *
-The Gen3 data portal provides a Workspace where users can run a Jupyter server for data exploration and analysis.
+The Windmill data portal may provide a Workspace where users can access a personalized Jupyter server for data exploration and analysis.
 To access the workspace, click "Workspace" in the top navigation bar of the data portal.
 ![Data portal Workspace button](/img/workspace_button.png)

 Click "Start My Server" to start the Jupyter server in your Workspace: